 Will Schwarzer

 Hey there, I’m Will.
-I’m a PhD student at the University of Massachusetts Amherst, where I work with Philip Thomas, as well as Bruno Castro da Silva and Scott Niekum.
-My long-term research goal is to create robust and aligned agents that can perform autonomous scientific research.
-I’m currently working on projects in RL for LLM capabilities, reward inference, adversarial robustness, robot predictability, and Seldonian LLM development.
-I’m generally very interested in multi-step reasoning problems for language model agents, particularly those that involve tool/computer use.
+I’m a PhD student at the University of Massachusetts Amherst, where I work with Philip Thomas, Bruno Castro da Silva and Scott Niekum.
+My long-term research goal is to create robust and aligned agents that can perform largely autonomous research in AI and the sciences.
+Right now I’m working on agentic evaluation for LLM agents, RL and post-training for safety and alignment, and robustness in generative models and agent behavior.
+More broadly, I’m interested in reliable long-horizon agents: systems that can carry out complex projects over many steps, keep honest accounts of partial progress and failure, and drive themselves toward genuinely correct solutions.

 Note to prospective undergraduate and master’s collaborators: please read this before reaching out.